-

 Assistant Labour Commissioner, Ms Monapuri too wrote Philips management telling them that the factory cannot be closed with the approval of the government as 1,500 workers employed.
 But as everything seemed "set," her objection was pushed under the carpet.

 The PSIEC, in violation of the clause 20 of the registry, changed the conditions allowed use of the plot for multiple purposes, including housing.
-This eventually turned an industrial project to a project.
+This eventually turned an industrial project to a real estate project.

 The rocket-speed with which an application of M/s Gulmohar, seeking permission from PSIEC to bifurcate the plot into smaller ones, showed all were serving to each other's personal interest, not of Punjab.